Skip to content Skip to sidebar Skip to footer

 Additionally, it enhances blood circulation to your muscles.
 Consistent stretching makes your muscles more flexible and increases the range of motion too.
 As a result, the strain on your lower back muscles is reduced, allowing you to move with greater ease and least stiffness.
 This translates to decreased pressure on your back ultimately leading to reduced discomfort and pain in the long term.
 Whether your back pain is occasional or more constant, these recommended stretches offer a practical way to find relief and get back to your regular activities with less pain and more comfort.

-7 Simple Stretches for Your Lower Back Pain Relief
+7 Most Effective Stretches That Can Help Ease Your Lower Back Pain

 1. Cat-Cow Stretch: Mobilize Your Spine